fbpx

 Do you know what your business is worth?

-Across this series (and others focused on planning your business exit), we look at maximising the value of your business and coming to a value that attracts the right buyer while honouring what your business is worth.
+Across this series (and others focused on planning your business exit), we look at maximising your business’s value to attract the right buyer while honouring its worth.

 Off the top of your head, what does your business value look like on paper?
-Do you have a rough figure in mind, and can you justify that with financials that can easily be pulled up for a due diligence process?
+Do you have a rough figure in mind, and can you justify that with financials?

-This is something you’d discuss closely with a business broker in the process of the sale, who will work with you to settle on the right figure, but it’s never a bad idea to get familiar with what you think your business will sell for, and the reality of what the market is saying.
-Don’t get blindsided by expecting a certain $ value only to be disappointed during the sale process, so planning a feasible and reasonable sale is key.
+You’d discuss this closely with a business broker during the sale process.
+Still, getting familiar with what you think your business will sell for and the reality of what the market is saying is never a bad idea.
+Don’t get blindsided by expecting a certain value and only being disappointed during the sale process.
+Planning a feasible and reasonable sale is key.

-Next time, we’ll take a look at how a GAP analysis can help create a sale-ready business.
+Next time, we’ll examine how a GAP analysis can help create a sale-ready business.

 BECOME PART OF AUSTRALIA'S LARGEST NETWORK OF